The kinematics and excitation of infrared water vapor emission from planet-forming disks: results from spectrally-resolved surveys and guidelines for JWST spectra: Spectra included in this work

 \subsection{VLT-VISIR spectra at 12.4~$\mu$m}

 Water rotational emission spectra at 12.2--12.9~$\mu$m were obtained within a Large Program with the European Southern Observatory (ESO) Very Large Telescope (VLT) Imager and Spectrometer for the Mid-Infrared \citep[VISIR,][]{visir}, and are presented and analyzed in this work for the first time.
-This survey used VISIR at the VLT right after its upgrade \citep{visirUP} and over semesters between August 2016 and August 2018 (program IDs 095.C-0203(A) and 198.C-0104(A,B,C,D,E,F), PI: K. Pontoppidan).
+This survey used VISIR at the VLT right after its upgrade \citep{visirUP} and over semesters between August 2016 and August 2018 (program IDs 095.C-0203 and 198.C-0104, PI: K. Pontoppidan).
 A spectrum is shown in Figure \ref{fig: visir_spec} as an example.

-The survey included three settings: two echelle settings centered at 12.27\,$\mu$m and 12.41\,$\mu$m to cover emission from H$_2$O lines and the 0-0 S(2) H$_2$ line at 12.2786\,$\mu$m (and possibly OH), and one long-slit setting centered at 12.84\,$\mu$m to include the [NeII] line at 12.8136\,$\mu$m and two water lines with energy 3200~K. The central wavelengths of all settings were set to maximize the number of H$_2$O emission lines to be observed, a total of eleven (Table \ref{tab: lines}).
+The survey included three settings: two echelle settings centered at 12.27\,$\mu$m and 12.41\,$\mu$m to cover emission from H$_2$O lines and the 0-0 S(2) H$_2$ line at 12.2786\,$\mu$m (and possibly OH), and one long-slit setting centered at 12.84\,$\mu$m to include the [NeII] line at 12.8136\,$\mu$m and two water lines with upper level energy 3200~K. The central wavelengths of all settings were set to maximize the number of H$_2$O emission lines to be observed, a total of eleven (Table \ref{tab: lines}).
 We used the 0.75" slit providing a resolving power R $\approx30,000$ (or 10 km/s).
 The data reduction is based on a custom pipeline initially made for VISIR 1 data \citep{banz14} and adapted to the upgraded VISIR.
 Appendix \ref{app: visir_survey} reports more details on the observations and reduction.